Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: An Empirical Study of Continual RL for VLAs

 \textbf{Environmental Perturbations.} First, we assess the robustness of our result to changes in environment parameters across tasks.
 Specifically, we introduce three types of perturbation: \emph{camera perturbation}, where the camera position and orientation of each task is set to different values; \emph{lighting perturbation}, where the lighting intensity of each task is different; and \emph{robot state perturbation}, where the location of the robot base is different for each task.
 These experiments evaluate whether the strong performance of Sequential Fine-Tuning is attributable to the environment parameters remaining constant in the original LIBERO benchmark.

 \textbf{Domain and Model Variations.} Next, we examine whether our conclusion still holds on different VLAs and in different benchmarks.
-In particular, besides the OpenVLA-OFT~\citep{kim2025finetuningvisionlanguageactionmodelsoptimizing} model that we used for experiments in Sec.~\ref{ss:main_rslt}, we additionally evaluate Pi-0~\citep{black2024pi_0}, a flow-matching VLA built on PaliGemma, and OpenVLA~\citep{kim2024openvla}, an auto-regressive VLA based on Llama 2 that, unlike OpenVLA-OFT, does not use action chunking.
-We evaluate these models on the RoboCasa~\citep{nasiriany2024robocasa}, a benchmark with diverse scenes and many non-pick-and-place tasks, and Maniskill~\citep{gu2023maniskill2}, a benchmark based on the SAPIEN~\citep{xiang2020sapien} physical engine, respectively.
+In particular, besides the OpenVLA-OFT~\citep{kim2025finetuningvisionlanguageactionmodelsoptimizing} model that we used for experiments in Sec.~\ref{ss:main_rslt}, we additionally evaluate Pi-0~\citep{black2024pi_0}, a flow-matching VLA\footnote{We provide additional discussion about properties of flow-matching VLAs in Sec.~\ref{sss:diffusion}} built on PaliGemma, and OpenVLA~\citep{kim2024openvla}, an auto-regressive VLA based on Llama 2 that, unlike OpenVLA-OFT, does not use action chunking.
+We evaluate these models on the RoboCasa~\citep{nasiriany2024robocasa}, a benchmark with diverse scenes and many none-pick-and-place tasks, and Maniskill~\citep{gu2023maniskill2}, a benchmark based on the SAPIEN~\citep{xiang2020sapien} physical engine, respectively.

 \textbf{Task Order Sensitivity.} Finally, we investigate the sensitivity of Sequential Fine-Tuning to task ordering.
 Classical continual learning methods often exhibit strong dependence on the order in which tasks are presented, particularly when tasks differ in difficulty or similarity.
 We construct alternative task sequences by permuting the order of tasks within the libero-spatial benchmark and repeat the continual training procedure.